©Fernando Caracena 2014

 "Howdy!
 I realize this is sort of off-topic but I needed to ask.
 Does operating a well-established blog such as yours require a lot of work?
 I am brand new to running a blog but I do write in my diary on a daily basis.
 I'd like to start a blog so I can easily share my personal experience and feelings online.
 Please let me know if you have any kind of recommendations or tips for brand new aspiring blog owners.
 Appreciate it!"

-two years ago, The mysterious Antikythera Mechanism, which showed that the ancients had technological skills and knowledge normally associated with more modern times.
+The mysterious Antikythera Mechanism showed that the ancients had technological skills and knowledge normally associated with more modern times.
 Since then I have found out the truth of the Chinese saying, "A thousand mile journey begins with a single step."
 Once you begin to write, you find more to write about.
 I began from a technical perspective, in which writing was a necessary task in completing a project, an experiment or a project.
 I was not used to writing about the kind of thoughts that buzz around in our own heads and hardly ever get out, unless perhaps, when we have overindulged in the spirits.
-I am also a private person, and prefer one on on conversations.
+I am also a private person, and prefer one on one conversations.
 But once I began to write, I did not need alcohol to open locked doors to expressing my thoughts.

-The first few blogs that I wrote were deep struggles against what seemed to me to be stupid limitations of WordPress.
+The first few blogs that I wrote were deep struggles against what seemed to me to be limitations of WordPress.
 By the way, I found that the server for my web site already had a resident version of WordPress, so that all I had to do is use it on my own site.
 I hacked my way through the confusing mess of restrictions of the blogging software to make it do what I wanted it to do, such as to substitute my own photograph for the stock one provided by WordPress.
 All the while, I had my doubts about whether I really wanted to write a blog or instead, just keeping a more informal web site.
 The blog won out from pure inertia and laziness.
 Once I had learned to deal with the quirks of the blogging software, I just settled down to a steady state of writing my thoughts as they came to mind.

 The Free-flow of Ideas come with Time